Jaylyn Agnew

-Jaylyn Agnew (born July 21, 1997) is an American professional basketball player who is currently a free agent.
+Jaylyn Agnew (born July 21, 1997) is an American former professional basketball player who is currently an assistant coach for the Creighton Bluejays.
 She played college basketball for the Creighton Bluejays.

-High school career
+Early life

 Agnew played high school basketball for Andover High School.
 In her sophomore season, she averaged 13.3 points per game and shot 53 percent from the field.
-In her junior year, she averaged 14.3 points per game and lead the her team to a 17–6 record.
+In her junior year, she averaged 14.3 points per game and led her team to a 17–6 record.
 In her senior year, she averaged 17.4 points per game and she was a three-time conference MVP for her high school.

 College career

 Agnew played college basketball for the Creighton Bluejays from 2016 to 2020.
 In her freshman season, she averaged 7.1 points, 3.5 rebounds and 1.5 assists per game and was named Big East Freshman of the Year.
 In her sophomore season, she averaged 14.5 points, 6.3 rebounds and 2.6 assists per game.
 In her junior year, she averaged 11.8 points, 6.6 rebounds and 3.2 assists per game.
 In her senior year, she averaged 20.8 points, 6.3 rebounds and 3.3 assists per game and she was named the Big East Player of the Year.
 She went on to become Creighton's first WNBA draft pick.